Thursday, June 15, 2017

 Exodus 15:22: Moses led Israel onward from the Red Sea, and they went out into the wilderness of Shur; and they went three days in the wilderness, and found no water.

-Does this mean that since both Moses and Jehovah both delivered the Isralites out of Egypt, that this must mean that Moses is Jehovah?
-No one seriously claims that Moses is Jehovah, yet according to the reasoning of those who wish to use similar arguments to prove that Jesus is Jehovah, it would seem that these scriptures should definitely prove that Moses is Jehovah.
-Of course, in reality, Jehovah often takes the credit for what his servants do in his name. (see scriptures below) Just because one scripture says Jehovah did this or that, and another scripture says that Moses, Gideon, Jesus, or another of God’s servants did the same, does not mean that any of these are Jehovah.
+Does this mean that since both Moses and Jehovah both delivered the Israelites out of Egypt, that this must mean that Moses is Jehovah?
+No one seriously claims that Moses is Jehovah, yet according to the reasoning of many who wish to use similar arguments to prove that Jesus is Jehovah, it would seem that these scriptures should definitely prove that Moses is Jehovah, if they were consistent in their logic.
+Of course, in reality, Jehovah often takes the credit for what his servants do in his name, and the same is true of his servant, our Lord Jesus.
+(Isaiah 53:11; Acts 3:13) Just because one scripture says Jehovah did this or that, and another scripture says that Moses, Gideon, Jesus, or another of God’s servants did the same, does not mean that any of these are Jehovah.

 So how is it that it can be said that both Moses and Jehovah delivered Israel?
-Taking the Bible as a whole we learn:
+Comparing spiritual revealing with spiritual revealing, we learn:

 Psalm 77:20: You [Jehovah] led your people like a flock, By the hand of Moses and Aaron.